isabellajade/pandas-challenge/README.md

 In this project I used Pandas and Jupyter Notebook to create multiple reports that analyze the schools within the district in order for them to make strategic decisions regarding future school budgets and priorities.

 ## Observable Trends
-Based off the data tables you can observe that charter schools have a higher overall passing percentage compared to district schools.
+Based off the data tables you can observe that charter schools have a higher overall passing percentage compared to district schools, this is also represented as all five top-performing schools are charter, and all five bottom-performing schools are district.
 Another trend is that larger sized schools have a lower overall passing percentage compared to small and medium sized schools.

 ## District Summary
 In this dataframe we analyze: